-- the cloud that connects the IoT network to the outside world, which could include the user cloud that houses the IoT user applications, connection to many kinds of systems that use the IoT network, etc., as well as the cloud platform for managing the IoT devices.
+3. The cloud that connects the IoT network to the outside world, which could include the user cloud that houses the IoT user applications, connection to many kinds of systems that use the IoT network, etc., as well as the cloud platform for managing the IoT devices.

-System security is about not only installing and onboarding devices and networks securely but also managing their ongoing operations throughout their lifecycle and identifying and isolating any threats.
+System security is about not only installing and onboarding devices and networks securely but also managing their ongoing operations throughout their life cycle and identifying and isolating any threats.

 The IoT security discipline is vast.
-The scope of this paper is to explore aspects related to IoT device security and, specifically, the modules that are brains of those devices.
+The scope of this paper is to explore aspects related to IoT device security and, specifically, the modules that are the brains of those devices.

 Why Is IoT Device Security Important?

 With 5G set to usher in Industry 4.0 — the next industrial revolution — not only the private and public enterprises but also governments across the globe are understandably taking a keen interest in how to deploy 5G.
 There has naturally been a lot of emphasis on its security aspects.
 The current focus has primarily been on the network infrastructure side.
 However, among the parts of the IoT systems, devices are the most vulnerable and need substantial attention.